cyclus/fundamentals-paper/README.md

 ====================

-During development, this work is owned solely by the authors until its final publication in an archival journal article.
-Derivatives of this work are not permitted until that time, at which point attribution will be necessary, accoring to its future license.
+During development, this work is owned solely by the authors until its final publication in an archival journal.
+Derivatives of this work are not permitted until that time, at which point attribution will be necessary, according to its future license.